xTool D1 Pro is an upgrade to its previous model, xTool D1. The Pro version has some upgrades in its build, laser module, software, and electronics.

 For example, with the 20W laser module, you can cut 10mm basswood and 8mm acrylic in one pass.

-The 20W laser module has four 5W diode lasers inside.
-Beams from these lasers are combined to give an output power of 20W.
+The 20W laser module internally consists of four 5W diode lasers, and the beams from these lasers are combined to give an output power of 20W.

 Diode laser engravers with a 20W output power are quite new to the market.
 Currently, two major players who offer a 20W laser module are xTool and Atomstack (Atomstack X20 Pro).